 Later in the book, in the section that deals with places that have been changed or transformed through development, there’s an image of a town clock from Wanaka.

-Stories and reviews about Old New World are appearing.
+Stories and reviews about Old New World –

 Here’s a link to my interview with Kathryn Ryan on RNZ Nine to Noon.

 Stories are in North and South (June/July 2012), Your Weekend (Dominion Post/Stuff, 7 July) and photographs/writing in Booknotes (Autumn/Winter 2012) and Takahe (December 2012).
 Wellington poet Janis Freegard has posted this interview with me on her blog.